 Our favorite ones for making this soup are Yukon golds but this recipe also works with other types such as russet potatoes or red potatoes.
 Don't use sweet

 By cooking the potatoes, they release their starches which naturally thickens the soup.
-Additonally, by blending parts of it a thick and creamy consistency can be achieved even without the addition of heavy cream or roux (made of flour u0026 milk).
+Additionally, by blending parts of it a thick and creamy consistency can be achieved even without the addition of heavy cream or milk.

 Yes, this soup could be prepared ahead of time.
-Reheat in the instant pot by pressing the u0022keep warmu0022 button and stirring every so often.
+Reheat in the instant pot by pressing the "keep warm" button and stirring every so often.

 Yes, this recipe can easily be turned into a stovetop recipe.
 Cooking time is longer though (around 20 minutes) and you might need to add some more broth along the way.